pewdspie24/Tetris_Master/README.md

 ## Built With
 * [PyGame](http://www.pygame.org/news) - The Python Library I used

-* [JetBrain PyCharm CE](https://www.jetbrains.com/pycharm/) - The IDE I used.
+* [Visual Studio Code](https://code.visualstudio.com/) - The Editor I used.
 Highly recommended as opposed to the regular shell.

 * [Python 3](https://www.python.org/downloads/) - Duh.